 Why does this happen?

-A few years ago, a nurse from the United Kingdom was shadowing on our unit.
+A few years ago, a nurse from the United Kingdom was shadowing our unit.
 I was curious about her thoughts on socialized medicine and our health care system in America, so I asked what she thought about working as a nurse in both systems.
 Her response surprised me, as we weren’t talking about pain medication at all.
 She said, “when I got to America and started working, I was absolutely astounded at how much IV pain medication is given.
-In the UK, patients never get IV pain medication, everything is oral and rarely are narcotics prescribed.
+In the UK, patients never get IV pain medication, everything is oral, and rarely are narcotics prescribed.
 I just couldn’t believe it.”